THE LIFE, DEATH, AND LIFE OF WILD BILL HICKOK

 - James Butler Hickok (1837-1876), known as Wild Bill Hickok, was a folk hero of the American West, popular in dime novels and known for his reputation as a lawman, gunfighter, actor, and professional gambler.
 Although he usually refused to sit with his back to the door, on August 2, 1876, he was shot from behind and killed by Jack MacCall while playing poker in Nuttall and Mann's Number 10 Saloon in Deadwood, South Dakota.
 The cards he was holding at the time of his death (both black aces and both black eights) have come to be known as the "Dead Man's Hand."

 - Jack (John) McCall (1850-1877), known as a drunken coward and drifter, may not have encountered Hickok before having lost to him in a poker game in Deadwood.
 Insulted by the loss, he returned the following day to shoot Hickok in the back.
 Initially he escaped justice for several months, but was eventually hanged on March 1, 1877, the first to be legally executed in the Dakota Territory.

 - During the murder scene in Deadwood, the original UPN soundtrack used the song "At My Funeral" by the Crash Test Dummies, but the DVD substituted the song "House on Fire" by Kingsize.

-- RIDE THE ANGRY WAVES - was the inspiration for the Bartok aerospheric rescue carronade
+- RIDE THE ANGRY WAVES - The book was the inspiration for the Bartok aerospheric rescue carronade.

-- WHEELS ACROSS MONTANA - was favorably reviewed by the Boston Courier, despite the fact that the robbers ride up from behind the stagecoach and run it down
+- WHEELS ACROSS MONTANA - The book was favorably reviewed by the Boston Courier, despite the fact that the robbers ride up from behind the stagecoach and run it down.

-- BORDER LOVE - described El Paso Del Norte as having a "colorful, tune-filled Mexican camino real"
+- BORDER LOVE - The book described El Paso Del Norte as having a "colorful, tune-filled Mexican camino real."